Dre Campbell Farm

 13. Baking Soda

 Baking soda spray is also an excellent homemade pesticide for your vegetable garden.
-Just combine two tablespoons of baking soda and one teaspoon of dish soap in a gallon of water.
+Combine two tablespoons of baking soda and one teaspoon of dish soap in a gallon of water.

 Mix thoroughly until the baking soda completely dissolves.
 Finally, use this homemade whitefly spray on your plants.